boostup/react-semantic-ui-kit/README.md

 ## Demo site

 _This section might disappear in favor of the the [Interactive Component Catalog](https://github.com/boostup/react-semantic-ui-kit#interactive-component-catalog)_.
 However, the demo site contains [implemented features](https://github.com/boostup/react-semantic-ui-kit#features) which help put real working apps together with performance in mind, really quickly.
-I might just create a new repo git 'react-starter-app' which would include the npm package '@source360/react-semantic-ui-kit' or '@source360/'react-rmwc-ui-kit'.
+With this boilerplate, one can concentrate on the [CRP](https://www.airpair.com/javascript/posts/the-tipping-point-of-clientside-performance) ([Critical Rendering Path](https://varvy.com/pagespeed/critical-render-path.html)) since chunks can be loaded thanks to the 'react-loadable' package.

-FYI: [@source360](https://www.npmjs.com/org/source360) is an NPM org I just created.
+[Addendum] I might just create a new git repo to his host this demo site, which would include the npm package either for the UI kit based on Semantic UI React or React wrapper for Material Design (Web) Components

 ### NPM Scripts